-If the offer applies to different classes of shares which only differ in terms of the voting rights carried by the shares and all classes of shares are not admitted to trading on the Stock Exchange, the value of the consideration must be the same for all shares.
+If the offer applies to different classes of shares which only differ in terms of the voting rights carried by the shares and all classes of shares are not traded on the Marketplace, the value of the consideration must be the same for all shares.

-If the offer applies to different classes of shares which only differ in terms of the voting rights carried by the shares and all classes of shares are admitted to trading on the Stock Exchange, the general principle is that the value of the consideration must be the same for all shares.
-Subject to the Securities Council's consent, the offeror may offer a price for each class of shares which is equal to the listed price of the shares and, in addition, may offer a premium which, for each class of shares, represents an equal percentage of the price of all such classes of shares.
+If the offer applies to different classes of shares which only differ in terms of the voting rights carried by the shares and all classes of shares are traded on the Marketplace, the general principle is that the value of the consideration must be the same for all shares.
+Subject to the Securities Council's consent, the offeror may offer a price for each class of shares which is equal to the trading price of the shares and, in addition, may offer a premium which, for each class of shares, represents an equal percentage of the price of all such classes of shares.
 The Securities Council may only consent to this type of consideration structure if: